 With DALConnects you'll do great work for meaningful causes, develop new skills, and build up the experience you'll need for your future career.
 It's a free leadership program that connects you with the off-campus community and develops your leadership potential.
-By pairing interactive workshops, conferences, and teambuilding retreats with community volunteer opportunities, you develop practical skills that help you become a stronger leader in the classroom, the community, your future career, and in everyday life.
+By pairing interactive workshops, events, and leadership retreats with valuable volunteer work experience, you develop practical skills that help you become a stronger leader in the classroom, the community, your future career, and in everyday life.